Alexdre119/alexdre119.github.io/README.md

 ## Privacy

+Wrist Rosary does not collect, store, or share any personal information or user data.

-Wrist Rosary stores your bead position locally on your device.
-No data is collected or shared.
+All app data, including your bead position, is stored locally on your device and is never transmitted to any server or third party.

+We do not use analytics, tracking, or any third-party services.